GoogleCloudPlatform/composer-local-dev/README.md

 ## Add and update DAGs

-Dags are stored in the directory that you specified in the `--dags-path` parameter when you created your local Airflow environment.
-By default, this directory is `./composer/<local_environment_name>/dags`.
-You can get the directory used by your environment with the [`describe` command](#get-a-list-and-status-of-local-airflow-environments).
+DAGs and plugins are stored in the directories that you specified in the `--dags-path` and `--plugins-path` parameters respectively when you created your local Airflow environment.
+By default, these directories are `./composer/<local_environment_name>/dags` and `./composer/<local_environment_name>/plugins`.

+You can get the directories used by your environment with the [`describe` command](#get-a-list-and-status-of-local-airflow-environments).

-To add and update DAGs, change files in this directory.
-You do not need to restart your local Airflow environment.
+To add and update DAGs and plugins, change files in these directories.
+You do not need to restart your local Airflow environment for changes to take effect.

 ## View local Airflow environment logs